Remembering George Barber Jr.: A legacy in motorsports and philanthropy

 The Barber Vintage Motorsports Museum is also recognized as the largest motorcycle museum in the world by the Guiness World Records.

-According to Business Alabama, which awarded Barber their lifetime achievement award in 2025, he supported many local Birmingham causes, including UAB, Birmingham Museum of Art, McWane Science Center and the Nature Conservancy, among others.
+Barber supported many local Birmingham causes, including UAB, Birmingham Museum of Art, McWane Science Center and the Nature Conservancy, among others, according to Business Alabama, which awarded him its lifetime achievement award in 2025.

 Barber also served on the Forever Wild Board of Trustees and was named Alabama Wildlife Federation’s Conservationist of the Year.

-Want to learn more about George Barber and his life, checkout the Alabama Public Television documentary about his life below:
+Want to learn more about George Barber?
+Checkout the Alabama Public Television documentary about his life below:

 Follow Bham Now on InstagramFacebook or sign up for our free newsletter to stay up to date on this and more happening in the Magic City!